Powerful knowledge and what it means for students and teaching

 Powerful knowledge

 A few weeks ago I attended a symposium at the UCL Institute of Education where we explored the role of knowledge in education.
 Michael Young spoke about students acquiring ‘powerful knowledge’ as being a primary aim for education.
 This knowledge is specialised knowledge that gives students the ability to think about, and do things, that otherwise they couldn’t.
 Young calls this powerful knowledge, not because it exerts ‘power over’ students, but because it gives ‘power to’ students.
 Powerful knowledge takes students beyond their everyday experiences by giving them access to knowledge from the academic disciplines such as biology, chemistry and history.
-For me, powerful knowledge in science gives rise to the big ideas of and about science that allow students to generalise and think about the concrete world in abstract ways: matter is mostly empty space, life evolves as a result of random processes and the Earth has no top nor bottom.
+For me, powerful knowledge in science gives rise to the big ideas of and about science that allow students to generalise and think about the concrete world in abstract ways: matter is mostly empty space, life evolves as a result of random processes and objects can move even when no force is acting.

 Powerful teachers

-And I am not talking here about drilling students only to be able to regurgitate a few disconnected facts for the exam.
-This isn’t powerful knowledge, this is fragmented, powerless knowledge.
-I am talking about the development and implementation of a rich set of evidence-based, subject-specific pedagogies, that work together to allow all students to access the curriculum in a way that allows them to participate in meaningful learning where the scientific ideas become part of their own lives.
+This is not about drilling students only to be able to regurgitate a few disconnected facts for the exam.
+This isn’t powerful knowledge, this is fragmented, ‘powerless’ knowledge.
+Instead I am talking about the development and implementation of a rich set of evidence-based, subject-specific pedagogies, that work together to allow all students to access the curriculum in a way that allows them to participate in meaningful learning where the scientific ideas become part of their own lives.

 Entitlement for all is hard